 PMA questionnaires capture information on many key family planning indicators including demand and utilization, as well as new unique measures of access, choice and quality of family planning information and services; and other health indicators.

 The PMA platform collects data that are comparable across all program countries and consistent with existing nationally representative surveys.
-To accomplish this, PMA developed standard household, female, and service delivery point questionnaires.
+To accomplish this, PMA developed standard household, female, service delivery point, and client exit interview questionnaires.
 These standard questionnaires are reviewed and modified prior to program launch in each country, to ensure questions are appropriate to each setting.
 Country-specific questions are also added that reflect programmatic priorities for stakeholders.

 Below are links to standard questionnaires that include a set of core questions that are adapted prior to data collection to be country and round-specific.

-PMA2020 used a two-stage cluster design with typically urban-rural and major regions as the strata.
-A representative sample of enumeration areas (EAs) were drawn from a master sampling frame covered, usually provided by the national statistical agency in each country.
-Ahead of data collection, households, and key landmarks in each EA were listed and mapped by resident data collectors.
-Within each EA, a random sample of households were selected.
-The survey aimed to include a sample size that would allow analysts to calculate a national estimate for all indicators, including calculating the modern contraceptive prevalence rate (mCPR) with a margin of error of ±3 percentage points.
-The target sample assumed an expected number of eligible women per household and accounted for non-response rates.
-All resident eligible females were contacted and consented for interviews.
+PMA uses a two-stage cluster design with typically urban-rural and major regions as the strata.
+A representative sample of enumeration areas (EAs) are drawn from a master sampling frame covered, usually provided by the national statistical agency in each country.
+Ahead of data collection, households, and key landmarks in each EA are listed and mapped by resident data collectors.
+Within each EA at baseline, a random sample of households is selected.
+The survey aims to include a sample size that would allow analysts to calculate a national estimate for all indicators, including calculating the modern contraceptive prevalence rate (mCPR) with a margin of error of ±3 percentage points.
+The target sample assumed an expected number of eligible women per household and accounted for non-response rates and loss to follow-up.
+At baseline, all resident eligible females are contacted and consented for interviews.
 Up to three private SDPs within the EA were also selected for interviews along with the public health posts, district hospitals and regional hospitals serving the EA.